CHiPs44/pascalscript/README.md

 NB:

 - Implement `break` and `continue`?
-- Will be improved with `in` keyword for arrays and sets
+- `for` loops will be improved with `in` keyword for arrays and sets

 ### Procedures (`+++`)